Can Chris Carson get through a whole season healthy? He and the Seahawks are banking on it.

 Carson isn’t playing it cautious, even with his future on the line.

-After returning to the game last week, Carsontook a short pass, headed down the sideline and leapt over Miami cornerback Noah Igbinoghene for an 11-yard gain.
+After returning to the game last week, Carson took a short pass, headed down the sideline and leapt over Miami cornerback Noah Igbinoghene for an 11-yard gain.

 A few years ago, after a similar play, Carson said he’d promised his nervous mother he’d stop jumping over opponents.